Mudit200408/responsive_scaler/README.md

 ### 4. Pre-defined Text Styles

 The package includes a set of Material 3-aligned text styles in `AppTextStyles`.
 Using these helps maintain a consistent look and feel.
 Since text scaling is automatic, you use them just like you normally would.

+For a detailed guide on all available styles and their use cases, see the [AppTextStyles Guide](AppTextStylesGuide.md).

 ```dart
 import 'package:responsive_scaler/responsive_scaler.dart';